 Custom analyses of other RNA-Seq data, such as (differential) miRNA or methylation quantification; identification of splice variants; detection and quantification of fusion genes.

-De novo or reference-guided assembly of RNAseq data into one transcriptome
+De novo or reference-guided assembly of reads into sequence contigs.

 Depending on the availability of a reference sequence, reads are de novo assembled, or against a reference genome (or a combination of the two) to create sequence scaffolds.